zhijieshi/cse3666/misc/rars.md

 the bottom of the page and find the download link for a jar file, for example, `rars1_5.jar`.

-On lab computers, you can save the jar file on P drive so the file is available even if you log in on a different computer.
+On lab computers, you can save the jar file on OneDrive so the file is available even if you log in on a different computer.

 ## Start RARS